 What Is Self-Esteem?

-Before getting into the toxic habits that cause low self-esteem in us, let’s get clear on what is self-esteem.
+Before getting into the toxic habits that cause low self-esteem and self-worth in us, let’s get clear on what is self-esteem.
 Simply put, our self-esteem is the way we perceive ourselves.
 It is our inner voice that determines our worth, how are we as a person, and what we deserve from others.
 It is based on several mental building blocks such as self-identity, self-meaning, and self-concept.
-Ergo, a poor self-image or identity means low self-esteem.
+Ergo, a poor self-image or identity means low self-esteem and self-worth.

 1. Making Assumptions